mnylc/cit-toolkit/pages/community.md

 - File type: JPEG2000.
 <br/>
 <br/>
-Each participant’s folder also contains a separate image of the color target, labelled with the date of capture.
+Each participant’s folder also contains a separate image of the color target, labeled with the date of capture.
 <br/>
 <br/>